daniel-enqz/ruby-corners-100/README.md

 > Because they distort the flow of control, they can lead to convoluted constructions that are prone to bugs.
 > It is hardly exceptional to fail to open a file; generating an exception in this case strikes us as over-engineering.

+- Jared Carroll wrote a great blog post14 about this point back in 2007, in which he puts it this way:
+> When writing an application you expect invalid input from users.
+> Since we expect invalid input we should NOT be handling it

+via exceptions because exceptions should only be used for un- expected situations.

 # EXCEPTIONS LIFECYCLE

 _"Whatever the reason for the failure, a robust Ruby program needs to have